Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 9.7M

-Of these, only 1.9 to 2 million are actively selling.
-The rest are dormant, suspended, or abandoned accounts.
+Of these, only around 1.65 million are actively selling, down from 2.4 million in 2021.
+The rest are dormant, suspended, or abandoned accounts that never gained traction.

 Marketplace Pulse / AMZScout 2025